|Nutrition Facts (per serving)|

 Pour the thick batter into your prepared tin.

 Pop the cake into the center of the preheated oven and cook for about 1 hour.
 The cake will rise and start to turn golden brown.
 The cake is cooked when you a skewer inserted into the cake comes out clean.

 Once cooked, take the cake from the oven and leave it to cool in the tin placed on a cooling rack.
 Now for the difficult bit.

-Once the cake is cooled, remove from the tin, wrap tightly in foil and put away for 3 - 4 days to help the cake mature and become sticky and so even more delicious.
+Once the cake is cooled, remove from the tin, wrap tightly in foil and put away for 3 to 4 days to help the cake mature and become sticky and so even more delicious.
 If you are impatient, of course, you can eat it but if you wait, it is well worth it.